its-me-aadi/Doogie/README.md

-Languages Used: JS
+Languages Used: JS<br>
-Web Technologies Used: HTML,CSS, JS,ReactJs, NodeJs,ExpressJs,Mongoose
+Web Technologies Used: HTML,CSS, JS,ReactJs, NodeJs,ExpressJs,Mongoose<br>
 Database: MongoDB

 Steps to run on your pc: